CEsarABC/Wproject/README.md

 thanks to my tutor Victor Miclovichfor the support and the guide

 the code it's been writen taking examples from different internet tutorials and using mostly as guide the code academy exercises for my development.

+blocks of code were taking from my code academy exercises on Data Visualization, adapted to my development. the main reason for this was that when trying to write the code, the graphs were not working when tested, so I decided to copy the working blocks of code and adapt them for my work. the problem is not to have a framework to code the D3 and DC graphs in order to be corrected, the way the coding in DC and D3 works is different to the programing languages I've been working on.